ogxd/ogxd.github.io/content/articles/caching-01-challenges-and-memory-considerations/index.md

 Caching can also help to reduce the latency, or delay, in the ad delivery process since less I/Os implies less latency in the process of delivering the ad to the user.
 This not only improves the user experience but makes ad-serving more competitive in a real-time bidding context and means fewer in-flight requests at any given moment on the infrastructure (less pressure).

 Unfortunately, caching is a complex computer science subject and many papers were published with various algorithms to try to maximize the caching efficiency in a wide variety of contexts.
-Before getting into any particular implementation details, we'll delve in this article into what would make a given implementation better suited than another.
+Let's dive into the theory!

 # Reducing cache misses